 The best family resorts in the U.S. don’t just tolerate kids—they actually welcome them.
 At Hershey Lodge, the hotel’s official motto is “kids are not just welcome, they’re expected.”
 Kids even have their own kid-sized check-in desk.
 Children sign the guest book, color, learn about resort activities, and maybe even meet a Hershey character or two.
 Hershey Lodge has two outdoor pools and a large, heated indoor pool, basketball and tennis courts, and free mini golf for hotel guests.

-Hershey Lodge also a free shuttle to Hersheypark and Hershey’s Chocolate World.
+Hershey Lodge also has a free shuttle to Hersheypark and Hershey’s Chocolate World.
 And on select dates this summer, Hershey Lodge has a Kids Stay, Play, Splash, and Eat Free package.
 With this package, kids enjoy free accommodations, free Hersheypark tickets and free breakfast, while parents enjoy the sweet savings that come with fun yet cheap family vacations.